rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 - *notation*: $\boxdot$ a boxed symbol denotes a cell.
 - *motivation*: the following cell constructions will hopefully motivate the definitions above.
-- *note*: This is a projection of a properad.

 \begin{definition}[Constant Cell]
 A cell that does not depend on any wire nor thunk argument.